-- Severe weather;
+- · severe weather;

-- Security risks;
+- security risks;

-- Some types of strike action;

-- Political instability;
+- political instability;

-- Air traffic management decisions which prevent a flight from departing; and
+- air traffic management decisions which prevent a flight from departing; and

-- Technical problems with an aircraft caused by something out of the ordinary.
+- technical problems with an aircraft caused by something out of the ordinary.

 Technical problems do not always amount to extraordinary circumstances.
-If in doubt, ask the airline for further information or contact the Consumer Council on 0800 121 6022 or email complaints@consumercouncil.org.uk.
+If in doubt, ask the airline for further information or contact us.